Shazia Gogia | Yoga Teacher, Yoga Therapist, Ayurvedic Practitioner, Ayurvedic Chef.

 Ayurvedic food is prepared in a way that all six tastes (through herbs and spices) are present in your meal and food is nourishing not only for the body but also for mind.
 Poor combinations of food produce indigestion, fermentation, gas and if pro-longed, can lead to dis-ease.
 Spices and herbs are added to make foods compatible or to ease the negative effects of foods, to stimulate the agni (digestive fire), to increase digestion and absorption, and to help counteract any incompatible food combinations.

-I cook food according to your personal constitution, your health concerns and in accordance with weather.
 Your own unique prakruti is the map to discovering the foods and lifestyle that will balance you. i.e. a big misconception that salads are good for everyone is not true for Vata (air) dominant person.
 Similarly, some foods that provide relief in summer may become too cooling for body in winter i.e. banana and yogurt will lead to mucus and other cold problems for a Kapha dominant person.
 Lentils (dals), legumes and beans provide protein for body instead of meat and eggs.
 Rice (called King of grains) provides body with necessary carbs.
 Ghee (clarified butter) considered to be most vital of the dairy medicines penetrates deep into tissues, taking herbs along with it into your bodily tissues.
 Ghee, not only provides nourishment but also confidence, promotes memory and vital bodily essence (ojas).

 Ph: 760-593-SHAZ(7429) | email: email@example.com